Your 11 Biggest Questions About Grilling—Answered

 My grill is still coated with the remnants of last Labor Day’s cookout.
 What do I do?

-Okay, the grill is clean, but the food still sticks.
+OK, the grill is clean, but the food still sticks

 Can I marinate, rub, and baste to boost the flavor?